CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/docs/api_samples/data/enable_disable_socks.md

     dataSocksMgr->enableSocks(enable, respCb);
    ~~~~~~

-Now, response callback will be called for the setFirewall response.
+Now, response callback will be called for the enableSocks response.